Dental Careers in Michigan

 Patient Continuity

-Build lasting relationships with patients rather than high-volume, transactional care.
+Build lasting relationships with patients instead of high-volume, transactional care.
 Many practices serve multi-generational families.

 05